Jess Winn, right, and Lizzy Williams with Belknap's diary and other research materials.

 What kinds of research assistantships exist?

 There are two types of research assistant positions at W&L Law: (1) Andrew W. McThenia Faculty Research Assistantships (McThenia RAs) and (2) research assistantships with individual faculty members (RAs).
+Students in both positions are paid hourly through the generous funding of the Frances Lewis Law Center.

 How do students get a research assistantship?